-Note that the basis set we have chosen is very simple, we only allow spherical basis function (s-functions), also the contraction depth of each function is the same.
-Usually one would choose more sophisticated basis sets for quantitative calculations, but the basic principle remains the same.
+Note that the chosen basis set is very simple, we only allow spherical basis function (s-functions), also the contraction depth of each function is the same.
+Usually, one would choose more sophisticated basis sets for quantitative calculations, but the basic principle remains the same.